25 Washington, DC Travel Tips to Avoid Missing Out

 The US Capitol Building in Washington, DC.

 A US Capitol Building tour is one of many great free things to do in Washington, DC.
 Visitors can arrange tours through their senator or congressman’s website or pick up gallery passes by swinging by their offices.
 The gallery passes are required to visit the House and Senate chambers.
-If you don’t prearrange a tour, you can also visit the Hart or Russell office buildings and ask a senator’s receptionist for the gallery passes.
+If you don’t prearrange a tour, you can also visit the Hart or Russell office buildings.
+You can ask any senator’s receptionist for the gallery passes.

 US Capitol Visitors Center hours are from 9am – 3pm Monday – Friday.
 You can book free tours of the US Capitol on their website.
-Also read the list of prohibited items before touring, which includes liquids, large bags, aerosol containers, food, drinks and obviously no weapons.
+Read the list of prohibited items before touring the US Capitol.
+Prohibited items include liquids, large bags, aerosol containers, food, drinks and obviously no weapons.

 White House Tours (Currently Unavailable)